Mauitron/StygianSift/README.md

 - **Colors not displaying**: Ensure terminal supports true color
 - **Performance issues**: Adjust search depth and preview settings

+Ready to turn your digital realm from the mundane to the insane?
+Grab StygianSift today and embark on a file odyssey like no other!
+Your friend will be both jealous and amazed!
 Remember, in StygianSift, we don't just think outside the box.
 We fold the box into a fancy hat and wear it!
 Why? because it looks snazzy.
 May your code be buggy in interesting ways, and may you always find that one file you swear you put somewhere "logical"!